MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - The **Copy policies** action verifies the following for each policy before it is copied:

-    - Users and groups assigned to the policy are currently in Azure AD.
+    - Users and groups assigned to the policy are currently in Microsoft Entra ID.
 If one or more account is missing, the policy is not copied.
 Group membership is not checked.

     - The Global policy contains at least one label.
 Because the admin labeling centers don't support label policies without labels, a Global policy without labels is not copied.